Skip to content

 Kafka assertions for non-JVM apps

-Stove provides bridge libraries that enable shouldBeConsumed and shouldBePublished assertions for non-JVM applications.
-The stove-kafka Go library supports IBM/sarama (interceptors), twmb/franz-go (hooks), and segmentio/kafka-go (helpers), and forwards messages via gRPC to Stove's observer.
-The library-agnostic core also lets you wire any other Kafka client (e.g. confluent-kafka-go) yourself.
+Stove ships bridge libraries to expose shouldBeConsumed / shouldBePublished for non-JVM apps.
+The stove-kafka Go library supports IBM/sarama (interceptors), twmb/franz-go (hooks), and segmentio/kafka-go (helpers).
+The library-agnostic core lets you wire any other client (e.g. confluent-kafka-go).